 Summer camp is a wonderful time in children’s lives when they get to spend time outdoors, meet new people, have novel experiences and gain insight into themselves.
 There are about 12,000 day and resident camps in the U.S. and each year more than 11 million children and adults attend camp.
 According to an American Camp Association (ACA) report, parents cite the following reasons as the most important ones for sending their children to camp: (1) camp helps build self-confidence and self-esteem; (2) camp is a safe environment; and (3) camp is a place to build social skills and make friends.

 While camp can be an amazing, life-changing experience for a young person, it can also be stressful.
-In camp situations, sometimes children are away from home for the first time, encounter people for which they are unfamiliar and find themselves in a position to test the limits of their own skills and abilities.
+In camp situations, sometimes children are away from home for the first time, encounter people with whom they are unfamiliar and find themselves in a position to test the limits of their own skills and abilities.
 Camps are more diverse than they used to be and this is both a challenge and an opportunity.
 Like school, camp can be an environment where bias, bullying and disrespect run rampant not only among the young people but also among the adult counselors.

 As camps find themselves in a demographic shift, the ACA released Camp Diversity: A Call to Action in 2013, which puts forth an important question: How can we ensure that we deliver the highest quality, most culturally sensitive camp programs?
 They cite a variety of strategies including the promotion of inclusion and equity, defying myths and increasing respect and mutual understanding as steps camps need to take in order to answer that question.